forbole/juno/.docs/config.md

 | `genesis_file_path` | `string` | Path of the genesis file to be parsed | `'/bdjuno/.bdjuno/genesis/genesis.json'` |

 ## `database`
-This section contains all the different configuration related to the PostgreSQL database where Juno will write the data.
+This section contains all the different configurations related to the PostgreSQL database where Juno will write the data.

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |